 - Drone is quite fragile and expensive equipment, so you want to have it with you at all times.

-The only exception to this rule of thumb is when you fly with Emirates airline.
-Emirates have written in their regulations that you have to put your drone into checked-in baggage, except of your battery.
+The only exception to this rule of thumb is when you fly with Emirates airline and newly also Malaysian airlines.
+They have written in their regulations that you have to put your drone into checked-in baggage, except of your battery.
 Battery should be removed and stored in your carry-on baggage.
 Because the remote control has also in-built batterry, it also needs to be stored in your carry-on.

 There is actually one more exception, which is not written anywhere, but in our experience (and many other drone travelers) Budapest airport crew will NOT let you pass security check with drone in your carry-on luggage.
 They will force you either to put it in your checked-in luggage or to leave it in Budapest.
 Batteries need to be stored in your carry-on as mentioned above.